eusdot/eusdot.github.io/_posts/2022-05-06-Thoughts-about-digital-transformation---Part_1.md

 ---
 layout: post
-title: "Thoughts about Digital Transformation"
+title: "Thoughts about Digital Transformation - Part 1"
 date: 2022-05-06
 excerpt: "What is Digital Transformation?
 How does it affect daily life and business?"
 tags: [Professional life]